 Most law students find taking law school exams very stressful!
 This guide is intended to introduce you to the many ways that the Law Library can assist you in studying for exams.
 We can't take your exams for you but we can help you succeed!

 Study aids can be an important tool to help you succeed in law school.
 Remember that not all study aids are created equal and that the different types of study aids serve different purposes.
 This page lists the various study aids that the Law Library has purchased for your use.
 The majority of our print study aids have been moved from closed reserves to the Reference 2 Collection area.
-We have also recently purchased a subscription to online study aids through West Academic and Lexis OverDrive.
+We have also purchased subscriptions to online study aids through West Academic, Lexis OverDrive, Wolters Kluwer, and CALI.
+West Academic, Lexis Overdrive, and Wolters Kluwer all offer some version of off-line access.
+You will need to download their respective apps to use this feature.

-If accessing the online study aids from the West Academic subscription in the law school building (either connected to Secure Wireless or on a networked computer), you can just click on the links below or go to https://subscription.westacademic.com.
-If you want to be able to access them from off-campus or from other parts of campus, create a West Academic account.
 To create an account, click the Create an Account link at the top right corner of the Study Aids Subscription page.
 Use your UC email as the email address.
 Once you have filled in the required information to set up an account, you will need to verify your email address (they will send you a confirmation email that you will need answer to verify the email address -- be sure and check your junk mail).
 Once you have created an account and logged in, you can use the links below to access individual study aids or you can access all study aids through https://subscription.westacademic.com.
 To access study aids even when offline, use the app.
 Accessing West Academic Study Aids Offline.